rmptxf/nRF52_USB_Keyboard/README.md

 ### How to test :
 1. Clone or download the repository into : ``$nRF5_SDK_Location\examples\peripheral\`` folder.
+2. Do a full erase to your SOC.
 2. Build and Run into your development-Kit.
 3. Connect the **nRF USB** port to the PC.
 > No problem on having both USB ports connected to the same PC.